On Sandon-type metrics for contactomorphism groups: Abstract

 \section{Abstract}

-{ For certain contact manifolds admitting a 1-periodic Reeb flow we construct a conjugation-invariant norm on the (universal cover of) the contactomorphism group.
+{For certain contact manifolds admitting a 1-periodic Reeb flow we construct a conjugation-invariant norm on the universal cover of the contactomorphism group.
 With respect to this norm the group admits a quasi-isometric monomorphism of the real line.
 The construction involves the partial order on contactomorphisms and symplectic intersections.
-As a counterpoint, we show that no unbounded conjugation-invariant norms exist for the standard contact sphere.}
+This norm descends to a conjugation-invariant norm on the contactomorphism group.
+As a counterpoint, we discuss conditions under which conjugation-invariant norms for contactomorphisms are necessarily bounded.